LongJiAn99/PasarGo/README.md

 We have also decided to use Firebase Hosting due to the fact that it has lightweight hosting configuration options that allow us to easily rewrite URLs for client-side routing and GitHub Integration.

+### Chat Feature

+The Chat feature was implemented using Chat Engine UI.
+The current user data and newly created user data are extracted from firebase using axios GET.
+These information are then transferred to Chat Engine and a new chat account is created for the user through the use of axios POST.
+With that, the firebase authentication is linked to the Chat Engine data.
+The users can then freely chat with the other users and create new chats to clarify any doubts.

+We have also decided to use Chat Engine UI as the UI is complete and has sufficient features that will allow the smooth usage of our webapp.
+The implementation of the Chat feature was also sped up and more complete with the use of the Chat Engine UI.

 ### Testing

 We mainly carried out the testing by adding the features first then going through the whole process of using the webapp to detect any errors.
 The test cases used are all different and updated to the different categories to ensure that all of the features are functioning well.